Concepts

 - Docs

-Bulk tools
+Bulk AI tools

-Bulk tools allow you to run prompts on an entire spreadsheet column at once without writing any formulas.
+Bulk AI tools allow you to run prompts on an entire spreadsheet column at once without writing any formulas.
 You configure and run bulk tools from the add-on sidebar.

 GPT for Work provides dedicated bulk tools for selected use cases, such as classification, translation, and web search, as well as a generic bulk tool for custom prompts.